 One measure of farmers' welfare used today is Farmer Exchange Rate (FER).
 However, FER as a measure of farmers' welfare contains two fundamental weaknesses.
 First, conceptually, FER does not have a direct and firm relationship with farmers' value or purchasing power of income.
 The main problem lies in combining the household consumption price index and farm input price index in calculating the price index paid by farmers, which is used as a denominator in calculating FER.
 Secondly, empirically, FER only accommodates farm household income from farming, whereas in reality farm households in Indonesia also receive non-agricultural business income.
-Subsequently, the FER measurement tool was developed into the Farmer Household Income Exchange Rate (FHIER).
-This concept can be defined as the ratio between total household income and household expenditure.
+Subsequently, the FER measurement to was developed into the Farmer Household Income Exchange Rate (FHIER).
+Total farm household income is the sum of all farm income and household expenditure.
 Total farm household income is the sum of all farm income and non-farm income, while farmer expenditure is the sum of expenditures for farming costs and household consumption (expenditures for non-farm costs) [14][15].